 That only has to happen 400-600 more times to make a whole ear of corn.
 It also explains why sometimes you get cobs with bare patches—sometimes not every ovule gets fertilized.

 Still with me?
 Good.
 Here’s why all of this matters.

 We differentiate between fruits and vegetables depending on which bits of the plant we eat.
 If we eat the part derived from the ovaries or other reproductive tissue, we call it a fruit, explains Marvin Pritts, a horticulture researcher and professor at Cornell University.
 Everything else we call a vegetable.
 “Corn is a seed derived from the flower/ovary of the corn plant,” he says, “so is technically a fruit.”

 Unfortunately that’s not a great rule of thumb if you want to be technical about it.
-You’d also probably roast pumpkin or blanch peas, but they’re both fruits.
+You’d also probably roast a pumpkin or blanch peas, but they’re both actually fruits.
 And conversely we often eat bell peppers raw much like the fruits that they truly are, yet a lot of people lump them into the veggie category.

 There’s a decent, if highly philosophical, argument to be made that we should go by the categorization that most people use.
 If folks think of squashes as vegetables, maybe they are vegetables.
 The same might go for corn.
 For his part, Pritts acknowledges that we do eat corn as we do other veggies, but notes that still doesn’t technically make it one.
 And yet lots of people do consider it a vegetable, including the US Department of Agriculture, and since “vegetable” is an arbitrary, catch-all category, maybe corn is a vegetable too.
 We’ll leave it to you to decide which definitions you want to abide by—there’s a decent argument for all of them.